Nurdan-hu/v-project/proje1/README.md

 You can take a look at the calender and plan your year by selecting 2.<br>
 You can calculate your BMI and learn you're healthy or not by selecting 3.<br>
 You can make temperature calculations by selecting 4.<br>
+You can see some geometric shapes by selecting 5.